orels1/img-crop/README.md

 [You can get the imgur client ID here](https://api.imgur.com/oauth2/addclient)

+- Change the name of the service in the `package.json` file's `stdlib` section
 - Run `lib up dev` to deploy a dev version of the function
 - Run `lib up release` to deploy a release version of the function (immutable)